Why this goal?

-Creative, curriculum-linked lesson plans and audio-visuals will help primary school teachers to explore Global Citizenship with their 1st - 6th class students and take actions for a sustainable and fair world.
+Creative, curriculum-linked lesson plans and audio-visuals help primary school teachers to explore Global Citizenship with 1st - 6th class students and take actions for a sustainable and fair world.

-GOAL are now also offering live Changemakers workshops for your online classroom!
+GOAL is now also offering live Changemakers workshops for your online classroom!
 All materials will be designed to be implementable with the Covid-19 classroom restrictions.
-To find all resource materials, or to register for one of our online workshops click here.

-Are you looking for support with at-home learning?
-Your bright young sparks will love these online weekly activities supporting Global Citizenship learning.
-Originally designed to help at-home learning during the summer term 2020, each week we introduce activities reflecting one of the UN Global Goals, suitable for all primary school classes and their families.
-You will learn about the United Nations Sustainable Development Goals and take small but significant actions for local and global solidarity!
+Looking for support with at-home learning?
+Your bright young sparks will love these online weekly activities each reflecting one of the UN Global Goals, suitable for all primary school classes and their families.
+Try it out and take small but significant actions for local and global solidarity!

 Book a Global Citizenship workshop

-Due to the Covid-19 outbreak, GOAL's Global Citizenship team have suspended live in-classroom workshops across the island of Ireland.
+GOAL's Global Citizenship (GC) team have suspended live in-classroom workshops across the island of Ireland.

+But don’t worry!
 We are currently offering live online Global Citizenship workshops for primary school students.
-Our GC team will call in live to your virtual classroom, or broadcast live to your classroom once schools return in March!
-Register your interest for either option here, or contact our Global Citizenship team at firstname.lastname@example.org to discuss the best options for you and your class.
-We would love to hear from you!
+Our GC team will broadcast live to your classroom.
+We would also love to hear from you!
+Contact our Global Citizenship team at firstname.lastname@example.org to discuss the best options for you and your class or sign up here.

-In May 2020, the participants of the GOAL Global Youth programme 2020 (GGY) began their journey together to create a Global Citizenship Education resource.
-In January 2021, GOAL launched GGY 2020’s full brand new resource’, ‘The Global Citizen’s Journey’, designed for secondary school students, and available for use in both online and in-person settings.
-If you are 14 – 18 years old, a youth group leader, or a transition year teacher/coordinator and want to explore the realities and complexities of our interconnected world, you can find this resource here.
+In May 2020, the participants of the GGY Programme 2020 began their journey together to create a Global Citizenship Education resource.
+‘The Global Citizen’s Journey’, launched in January 2021.
+If you are a transition year teacher or coordinator, a youth group leader or between 14 and 18 years old and want to explore the realities and complexities of our interconnected world, you can download this useful toolkit.

-The 2021 Youth Programme takes place online via 10 virtual seminars from April through to August.
-Participants work with peers across the world to develop skills in critical thinking, intercultural communication, project management, teamwork, and the fundamentals of organising and implementing public awareness campaigns.
-Through the themes of Global Food Systems and Climate Change, participants will learn how each relates to global citizenship and development.
+The 2021 GGY programme takes place online via 10 virtual seminars from April through to August.
+Through the themes of Food Systems and Climate Change, participants will learn how each relates to global citizenship and development.

 Fostering Global Citizenship